jeertmans/manim-slides/docs/source/contributing/workflow.md

 pdm install -Gmanimgl # For ManimGL
 ```

-Additionnally, Manim Slides comes with groups of dependencies for development purposes:
+Additionally, Manim Slides comes with groups of dependencies for development purposes:

 ```bash
 pdm install -Gdev  # For linters and formatters